fromothers/www.maxhallinan.com/posts/_drafts/2017-11-25-fuzzy-thinking.md

 Hex6 = Hex3, Hex3
 ```

+To describe the three-digit format, we simply repeat the `Hex1` symbol three
+times.
+And to describe the six-digit format, we simply repeat the `Hex3` symbol
+two times.
-So now we have all the building blocks we need to construct our start symbol.
+Now we have all the building blocks we need to define the `Start` symbol.

 ```
 Start